sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 1. Create a Committee {#1-create-a-committee}

-**Test Action:** Visit the Committees page, create a new committee, and verify it is created successfully.
+**Flow:** Visit the Committees page, create a new committee, and verify it is created successfully.

 #### Steps